Robustness Measures in Distributionally Robust Optimization

 for every fixed $x$.
 Worst-case sensitivity

 measures the rate the expected cost increases under small perturbations of the nominal model.
-A higher sensitivity means the decision is more fragile to model uncertainty.
-In the left plot of Figure \ref{fig:illus}, worst-case sensitivity is the slope of the worst-case expected cost function at $\varepsilon=0$.
+A higher sensitivity means the decision is more fragile to errors in the model.
+For decisions $x$ and $x'$, worst-case sensitivity is illustrated in the plot of the left in Figure \ref{fig:illus} being equal to the slope of the worst-case expected cost function at $\varepsilon=0$.
 The expected cost under $x$ is lower ($m<m')$ than under $x'$; sensitivity under $x$ is however higher (${\mathcal S}>{\mathcal S}'$).
-WCS depends on the uncertainty set ${\mathcal Q}(\varepsilon)$ that defines the worst-case expected cost $V(\varepsilon, x)$.
-For example, we show in Section \ref{sec:WCS} that it is equal to the standard deviation of the reward when the uncertainty set defined in terms of smooth $\phi$-divergence, and the difference between the maximum and minimum values of the support of the reward distribution for total-variation deviation.